isaact/TSTools/README.markdown

  6. Make sure to call `useTSToolsOSX();` before you use any of the category methods

 ###Using the class files directly
-Download the source, and copy source files into your Xcode project.
+Download the source, and copy source files(in the src group) into your Xcode project.
 **Note:** IF you are copying the files over to an iOS project, don't include TSSearchField and TSTextField files as they are AppKit only.

 ##Known Issues